 A midwife is a healthcare professional trained to assist expecting mothers during labor, birth, and the postpartum period.
 Midwives go through rigorous training, attend programs online and in classrooms, have written and clinical testing, and do an apprenticeship or hospital rotation.
 They do not have to be a nurse or physician to become a midwife, but some hospitals or birthing centers may require this in order to have privileges.
 They attend low-risk pregnancies and do not perform surgeries, although they can order medical testing.
 Midwives are trained to detect abnormal pregnancy deviation and will collaborate or transfer care with physicians to ensure the mother and baby are safe and healthy.
 A midwife always has a back-up obstetrician at his or her fingertips.

-While midwives will primarily help you birth your baby without interventions such as induction, vacuum, forceps, episiotomy, cesarean section, and medications, they will support the birthing choices you make.
-Like a doula, the midwife may offer more personalized educational services.
+While midwives will primarily help you birth your baby without interventions such as induction, vacuum, forceps, episiotomy, Cesarean section, and medications, they will support the birthing choices you make.
+Much like a doula, the midwife may offer more personalized educational services.

 In the end, when that pregnancy test comes back positive and you’re in the market to hire highly educated birth attendants, take your time.
 These people are on your payroll and will be honored to serve you during this extraordinary journey.
 Keep in mind a doula can be your new pregnancy BFF and give you the ins and outs of other team members.
 There is never a time a doula is not an asset to the squad, but by choosing the model of care that’s right for you (medical or midwifery) you can decide on the correct birth attendant (midwife or obstetrician) that fits your needs.